washingtonpost/arc-custom-embed/docs/getting-started.md

 ## Use Cases

-Custom Embeds is a feature for Arc Composer (formerly Ellipsis) that allows developers to build content elements in stories that store an embedded link to a piece of content that lives outside Arc.
+Custom Embeds is a feature for Arc Composer that allows developers to build content elements in stories that store an embedded link to a piece of content that lives outside Arc.

 ## Requirements